zqian50/apcsa_material/classwork/polymorphism/directions.md

 ### Driver

-In the tDriver you must create an ArrayList that will store all the books in your library.
+In the Driver you must create an ArrayList that will store all the books in your library.
 Then create your library by adding at least 2 textbooks and 2 novels to the ArrayList.

 After creating your library, use a loop to access the ArrayList and print out the object and any information you have access to.